kevinziroldi/digital-logic-design/README.md

 Final project created for the course **Digital logic design** at Politecnico di Milano.
 It was also part of the final examination projects for the BSc in Computer Science and Engineering.

-This solution achieved the maximum grade of 30 cum laude/30.
+This solution achieved the maximum grade of 30 Cum Laude/30.

 ## Tools
 * VHDL (VHSIC Hardware Description Language)